bgd-labs/aave-proposals/src/AaveV2_Eth_TreasuryManagement_20230308/TreasuryManagement.md

 ## Simple Summary

-The purpose of this proposal is to hold sufficient runway in v2 USDC and begin deploying a portion of the funds held in the Ethereum Collector Contract to earn yield.
+The purpose of this proposal is to hold increase USDC on v2 mainnet and begin deploying a portion of the funds held in the Ethereum Collector Contract to earn yield.
+This is a follow-up proposal to [AIP 282](https://app.aave.com/governance/proposal/282/), which passed.

 ## Motivation